 We make students active participants in their development.

-During a rigorous three-year process we developed five distinct Student Learning and Development Outcomes with a goal to help students create a deeper understanding of the future value of their experiences abroad.
+CEA CAPA's Student Learning and Development Outcomes (SLDOs) help students create a deeper understanding of the future value of their experiences abroad.
 By achieving these outcomes, students are well-equipped to articulate what they have learned abroad to graduate schools and/or future employers.

-CAPA’s Student Learning and Development Outcomes derived from the need to know what our students were learning on our programs and how this learning was demonstrated in their lives as a result.
-Learning takes place in all aspects of the CAPA experience: the classroom and coursework, experiential activities such as internships and field studies, and other program details such as housing and navigating the city.
+CEA CAPA’s Student Learning and Development Outcomes are incorporated into all aspects of the CEA CAPA experience: the classroom and coursework, experiential activities such as internships and field studies, and other program details such as housing and navigating the city.

 Students learn to productively interrogate assumptions, to approach their experience with a spirit of curiosity, and to be open to different interpretations of what they are learning and observing around them.